euskhan/layer2attacks/README.md

 [ENG]

-Basic Layer 2 Attacks
+Basic Layer 2 Attacks.

 This Project has been made only for ACADEMIC and EDUCATIONAL purposes within the scope of Duzce University / Computer Engineering Graduation Project.

 Codded by Oğuz Han Ayaz.

 1. Download :
-Code available on this [repo] (https://github.com/euskhan/layer2attacks)
+-Code available on this [repo] (https://github.com/euskhan/layer2attacks)

 2. Prerequisites :
 - libpcap (it can be accessable from here => http://www.tcpdump.org)
 - libnet (it can be accessable from here => http://libnet.sourceforge.net)

 3. Suggestions :
 - I suggest to use Kali - Linux because neccesary components (like GCC,WireShakr etc.) pre-installed on Kali
 - If you want to create a network through a virtual machine and only work on the network you have created,you need to install additional programs like WMware or VirtualBox (My personal advice is VMware).